immanueln98/YOLO-in-ROS2/README.md

 Used to run the people detector algorithim using a regular webcam

 ## Steps
-1. Clone the repo within a ros2/src/ workspace.
+1. Clone the repo within a ros2/src/ workspace and change the path directories for the weights and label files within peopleDetector.py
 2. Build the workspace with **colcon build**
 3. Run **poeple_dector** with ros2 run
 4. Run **webcam_py** in a separate terminal